Video title

 Make your way to Sankri (1,920M)

-Distance: 185kms drive
+Distance: 185 kms drive

-Time Taken: 8-9 hours
+Duration: 8-9 hours

 If you have signed up with Bikat for a drive from Dehradun to Sankri, our day starts early.
 All of us assemble at the meeting point by 7 in the morning so we can start our long drive up to Sankri – a trekking hub in the Garhwal region of Uttarakhand.
 Although there’s nothing more on the agenda for today other than the 9-hour drive and settling into mountain air, it is better to leave as early as possible for two reasons: